-While affordability should be the top of everyone’s list of things to think about, you could use our Apply Now feature, which makes it simple to find out if you’ll be accepted and how much you can afford before you pick one of our cars.
+While affordability should be at the top of everyone’s list of things to think about, you could use our Apply Now feature, making it simple to find out if you’ll be accepted and how much you can afford before you pick one of our cars.

 However, it’s also important to be informed before you take out car finance.
 That’s why we’ve put together a list of nine car finance problems and how to solve them, so you can feel confident in finding a funding solution to help you get behind the wheel of your new car.

 It’s tempting when looking for your next car on finance to get side-tracked with all the options available.
-However, it’s really important that you make sure you can afford it.
-Could your circumstances change in the future and would this affect your ability to pay?
+However, you must make sure you can afford it.
+Could your circumstances change in the future, and would this affect your ability to pay?

-Establish how much you’ll be paying both monthly and overall for your car and make sure it fits with your budget.
+Establish how much you’ll be paying monthly and overall for your car, and make sure it fits your budget.
 If not, you could consider another option or look at ways to get a better deal – such as putting down a larger deposit or working on your credit score to bring down interest rates.

 It’s not only your financial circumstances that can decide the car finance you choose.
 It’s also the kind of car you want and how you want to finance it.

 If you want a car that’s perfect for you, think about the type of car you need and how you plan to use it.
 Will the car be one you want to own at the end of your finance deal, or might your needs change?